swdavey/mysqlrouter/README.md

 %
 ```

-### Security: firewalld and selinux
+### Security: firewalld, selinux and environmental
 In order for application servers and other clients to connect to a MySQL Router the following ports need to be opened:
  * 6446/tcp - SQL protocol for read-write connections
  * 6447/tcp - SQL protocol for read-only connections
  * 64460/tcp - X protocol (for XDevAPI Document Store users) for read-write connections (this also allows SQL sessions)
  * 64470/tcp - X protocol (for XDevAPI Document Store users) for read-only connections (this also allows SQL sessions).

 Pacemaker needs to communicate between the nodes using a variety of ports for both TCP and UDP protocols.
-Fortunately, Pacemaker is a well known package and the Linux firewall can be opened appropriately if the high-availability service is specified.
+Fortunately, Pacemaker is a well known package and the Linux firewall can be opened appropriately if the high-availability service is specified (using the service should also insulate you from any changes to ports that might come about as a result of an upgrade, etc. The list of ports that will be opened for Enterprise Linux 7 (RedHat, Centos, Oracle Linux can be found here: https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/high_availability_add-on_reference/s1-firewalls-haar).

 On each node of the MySQL Router tier run the following commands:
 ```